VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 layout and tools and build targets.
 Initially, the StarlingX flock could be built manually and installed based on this new layout.

-Reorganize the StarlingX Integration and packaging repository: specification to organize the build management code for multiple operating systems.
+- Reorganize the StarlingX Integration and packaging repository: specification to organize the build management code for multiple operating systems.
 This specification could explain how the patches and spec files could be reorganized inside the stx-integ repository.

-The next specification would be the "Dependency Generator" specification, which would spell out how the dependencies could be generated for multiple packaging formats or in a package independent fashion.
+- The next specification will be the "Dependency Generator" specification, which would spell out how the dependencies could be generated for multiple packaging formats or in a package independent fashion.

-The existing build tools would also need to be modified to support the new directory layout, dependency generation and have different packaging support.
+- The existing build tools would also need to be modified to support the new directory layout, dependency generation and have different packaging support.
 This will also require a specification.

-The installer and configuration management would need to be addressed as well as the updater process, these would need specification as appropriate and will be later in the process.
+- The installer and configuration management would need to be addressed as well as the updater process, these would need specification as appropriate and will be later in the process.